windelbouwman/ppci/docs/howto/backend.rst

 +++++++++++++++++++++++++

 There are several functions that are expected to generate code.
-Code can be generated by implementing these functions as generators, but returning a list of instructions is also possible.
-All these functions names start with gen.
+Code can be generated by implementing these functions as Python generators, but returning a list of instructions is also possible.
+All these functions names start with ``gen_``.

 These functions are for prologue / epilogue: